Limit distributions for large P\'{o}lya urns: Embedding in continuous time and martingale connection

-\pff The total number of balls at time $t\in [\tau _n,\tau _{n+1}[$ is $u+Sn$.
-Therefore, 1) is a consequence of the fact that the minimum of $k$ independent random variables $\rond E xp (1)$-distributed is $\rond E xp (k)$-distributed.
-2) is the classical independence between the jump chain and the jump times in such Markov processes.
-The initial states and evolution rules of both Markov chains in discrete time and in continuous time are the same ones, so that 3) holds. \QED
+\begin{pf} The total number of balls at time $t\in[\tau_n,\tau_{n+1}[$ is $u+Sn$.
+Therefore, (i) is a consequence of the fact that the minimum of $k$ independent random variables $\mathit{\mathcal{E} xp} (1)$-distributed is $\mathit{\mathcal{E} xp} (k)$-distributed. (ii) is the classical independence between the jump chain and the jump times in such Markov processes.
+The initial states and evolution rules of both Markov chains in discrete time and in continuous time are the same ones, so that (iii) holds. \end{pf}

-\underline{Convention}: from now on, thanks to 3) of Lemma \ref{embed}, we will classically consider that the discrete time process and the continuous time process are built on a \emph{same} probability space on which
+\textit{Convention}: From now on, thanks to (iii) of Lemma \ref{embed}, we will classically consider that the discrete-time process and the continuous-time process are built on the \emph{same} probability space on which